qcif-training/StatisticalComparisonsUsingR/index.md

 > ## Prerequisites
 >
-> Prior knowledge of R is required (the R for Reproducible Scientific Research Software Carpentry workshop is highly recommended) as the basics of R will not be covered
+> Prior knowledge of R is required (the R for Reproducible Scientific Research Software Carpentry workshop is _highly_ recommended) as the basics of R will not be covered.
 {: .prereq}

 {% include links.md %}